 The patient finds increasing evidence that “no one understands” the impact of suffering.

-Importantly and concurrently, the patient resists exposing the extent of psychological suffering to those who, before injury, were complete strangers.
+Importantly and concurrently, the patient resists exposing the extent of psychological suffering to those who, before health crisis, were complete strangers.